-The making of unfair contract terms is prohibited under the ACL, as is the attempt to rely on unfair contract terms.
+The making of Unfair Contract Terms is prohibited under the ACL, as is the attempt to rely on Unfair Contract Terms.
 Accordingly, the court may find that your organisation has breached the ACL by making, and attempting to rely on the contract clauses.

-If the court finds that there has been a breach of the ACL, your organisation could face financial penalties with respect to each unfair term and each occasion your organisation have applied or relied on the contract clauses.
+If the court finds that there has been a breach of the ACL, your organisation could face financial penalties for each unfair term and each occasion your organisation has applied or relied on the contract clauses.